12.2 C

 0

-It’s almost weekend but where do you need to go?
+It’s a new weekend but where do you need to go?
 A great weekend to be in Eindhoven as there is a lot to do!
 My tips:

 Check here for more event details.